 2.3 Sexual Behavior Assessment

-The rams were released one by one and allowed to mount the dummy before semen collection during which sexual behaviors were observed.
+The rams were released one by one and allowed to mount the dummy before semen collection, during which sexual behaviors were observed.
 During the semen collection sessions, the behavior observed included: time to mount (time from release to mounting in seconds), number of mounts (total mounts attempted before ejaculation), ejaculation time (time from successful mounting to ejaculation in seconds), nudging and pawing (frequency of dominance assertion behaviors), flehmen response (lip curl facilitating odorant transport to the vomero-nasal organ).

 2.4 Statistical Analysis